ShaomaoLin94/AITemplate/README.md

 AITemplate was originally designed around GPU execution, with its backend and runtime primarily targeting CUDA and ROCm.

 Simply replacing GPU kernels with CPU implementations is not sufficient to obtain competitive CPU inference performance.
-On CPUs, performance is also affected by repeated weight preparation, temporary buffers, intermediate memory traffic, operator boundaries, and thread-management overhead.
+On CPUs, performance is also affected by repeated weight preparation, temporary buffers, intermediate memory traffic, and operator boundaries.

 This project therefore explores two questions: